adityaarun2/model-building/README.md

 Now that we have our transformers and `Pipeline` declared, we are ready to train our model.
 Below, we fit the Pipeline on the `X_train` and `y_train` data sets that we created earlier.

 #### Performance
 After fitting our pipeline creating a prediction based on the input testing set, we end up with a Root Mean Squared Error of `0.6319575251766202`.
 This means that, on average, our model's predictions differed from the actual ratings by about 0.63.
-Considering that the `avg_ratings` are on a scale from 1 to 5, this is an average performance.
+Considering that the `avg_ratings` are on a scale from 1 to 5, this is not the best performance.
 For example, if we decide to round the RMSE up, we will be nearly a whole rating (1) off from the actual ratings most of the time.

 ---